criticaldata/criticaldata.github.io/content/en/tech/_index.md

 This is the **Technical Talks** section.

+This page will cover talks made by members of the Laboratory for Computational Physiology (LCP) aswell as collaborators.

-Tuesdays 12PM ET (GMT-5)
+Talks are held Tuesdays 12PM ET (GMT-5)

 Consortium members and academic partners are invited to join.
+Please contact us if interested in the zoom link for these talks.

 {{% /pageinfo %}}